matthewpalmer/Locksmith/README.md

 }
 ```

-and we want to add save it to the keychain as a generic password.
+and we want to save it to the keychain as a generic password.
 All we need to do is conform to the right protocols in Locksmith and we get that functionality for free.

 ```swift
 struct TwitterAccount: CreateableSecureStorable, GenericPasswordSecureStorable {